Your search results

 Legal and Practical Considerations for Long-Term Rentals

 Navigating the rental process in Marrakech requires attention to legal details and local customs.
-As of 2026, foreign nationals can legally rent villas for up to one year without residency permits, but longer stays may require additional documentation.
+Foreign nationals can legally rent villas for up to one year without residency permits, but longer stays may require additional documentation.
+For a complete overview of Marrakech residency permit requirements, consult our dedicated guide.

 Rental Agreements